toluwalopekolawole/pull-to-refresh-faq/README.md

-# Attention Capital FAQ
+# Pull to Refresh FAQ

-Static FAQ page for Attention Capital.
+Static FAQ page for Pull to Refresh.

 Upload these files to the existing GitHub repository root: